zudochkin/awesome-newsletters/README.md

 ## Big Data
 * [Data Science Weekly Newsletter](http://www.datascienceweekly.org/).
 A free weekly newsletter featuring curated news, articles and jobs related to Data Science.
 * [Hadoop Weekly](https://www.hadoopweekly.com/).
 Summary of the week's top news in the Apache Hadoop™ ecosystem.
+* [Data Elixir](http://dataelixir.com/).
+A weekly newsletter of the best data science news and resources from around the web.
+[Archive](http://dataelixir.com/issues).

 ## Technology in General
 * [Barista.io](http://www.barista.io/).
 Stay on top of today's most popular Tech news with a daily e-mail of crowd-curated articles from across the Web.